frimpongemanuele/HomeLab/docs/architecture.md

 └── proxmox-backups/
 ```

-The same physical HDD currently stores both media and Proxmox backups.
+The same physical disk currently stores:

+* Jellyfin media
+* Proxmox backups

-This is convenient and functional for the current lab, but it creates a shared failure domain: failure of the disk would affect both the media library and the local infrastructure backups.
+This is convenient for the current HomeLab, but it creates a **shared failure domain**.

-For this reason, separating media storage and backup storage is planned as a future improvement.
+If the physical disk fails, both the media library and local Proxmox backups are affected.

+A future improvement is therefore to separate media storage from backup storage.

 ---

-## Storage Mount Strategy
+# Storage Mount Strategy

-Because the storage device is external, the Proxmox host must remain bootable if the disk is disconnected or unavailable.
+Because the external disk may not always be connected or available during boot, the Proxmox host must remain bootable without it.

-The drive is therefore mounted using UUID-based configuration and the `nofail` option.
+The drive is mounted using UUID-based configuration and the `nofail` option.

 Example: